Siamese fighting fish: Phylogeny and cryptic diversity

-There are many species in the genus Betta, the majority of which are very morphologically similar.
+There are many species in the genus Betta, the majority of which are morphologically similar.
 Within Thailand alone, there are twelve nominal species, with new species being discovered every 5–10 years.
 Past efforts to differentiate Betta species have been based on observable morphology, but given their visible similarity, this approach has masked much of the cryptic diversity in the genus.
 Recent speciation efforts have included use of DNA barcoding to differentiate species, specifically comparing the CO1 gene of the mitochondrial genome, resulting in new theories about the relatedness between species and allowing for the construction of new phylogenetic trees.

 The morphological similarity between species that can be distinguished genetically suggests that species radiation with cryptic diversity occurred in the Betta lineage.
 Current theories about the species radiation and speciation take into account the geographic considerations of their native habitat of Thailand, and suggest that the speciation is best described by a model of either allopatric or parapatric speciation.

 Genetics of betta biology

 Aggression

 B. splendens are known for their intense aggression, which has resulted from intense selective pressures imposed upon them from many generations of artificial selection.
 Fighting strains of B. splendens have been bred for aggression for over six centuries due to the culture surrounding fighting betta fish and betting money on the results.
-This has genetically differentiated them from their wild-type counterparts – fighting strains of B. splendens have been shown to be significantly more aggressive than wild bettas, and in addition show differential responses in cortisol production in new environments.
+This has genetically differentiated them from their wild-type counterparts—fighting strains of B. splendens have been shown to be significantly more aggressive than wild bettas, and in addition show differential responses in cortisol production in new environments.

 The extreme genetically driven aggression in fighting strains of B. splendens and their differences from the still-observable wild-type makes them an excellent candidate for a model organism through which to study the genetic basis for aggression.

 At present, use of the betta fish as a model organism for studying aggression is in its beginning phases.
 Little is known about the genetic basis of aggression in bettas, though differential degrees of aggression have been observed in different domesticated betta populations.